4ZM/4zm.github.io/docs/posts/2024-12-25-a-simple-elf/a-simple-elf.md

 0000000000402000 g       .text	0000000000000000 _end
 ```

 Did you notice how the symbol addresses changed with `-no-pie`?
-Before they were relative, waiting for some offset to be added at load time.
-Now they are absolute and `main` will really be at `0x00401000`.
+Before, they were relative, waiting for some offset to be added at load time.
+Now, they are absolute, and `main` will really be at `0x00401000`.

 ```
 $ gdb hi